Raleigh Attorneys Fight Government Land Takings In North Carolina

 To learn more about our eminent domain attorneys, see these individual profiles:

 Howard Stallings helps businesses and individuals fight eminent domain actions.
-Often, we can limit the taking and compel the government to increase its compensation offer.
+Often, we can convince the government to reduce the taking to minimize its impact on our client’s property or compel the government to increase its compensation offer.
 To schedule an appointment, call 919-821-7700 or contact us online.